srijan-shrivastava/hybrid-rag-bench/README.md

 Built to answer, with numbers instead of folklore: *which parts of a "modern RAG stack" actually pay for themselves?*

+The same retrieval stack is also exposed as an [MCP server](#mcp-server), so the measured retriever is directly callable from a model client.

 ## Results

 All configs retrieve top-100 products over the full corpus and are evaluated on all 480 queries.
 Recall/MRR use strict relevance (Exact only); nDCG uses graded gains (Exact=2, Partial=1).
 Dense model: `bge-small-en-v1.5` (local, reproducible without API keys).
 Reranker: `ms-marco-MiniLM-L-6-v2` over top-100 candidates.